edgedb/edgedb/docs/reference/sql_support.rst

     INSERT INTO "Movie" (title, releaseYear)
     VALUES ("Madagascar", 2012)
-    RETURNING id, title, releaseYear
+    RETURNING id, title, releaseYear;

-As the last step, we can export the data from our old database into an ``.sql`` file and then import it into EdgeDB:
+To complete the migration, the data can be exported from our old database into an ``.sql`` file, which can be import it into EdgeDB:

 .. code-block:: bash

-    $ pg_dump {your PostgreSLQ connection params} \
+    $ pg_dump {your PostgreSQL connection params} \
         --data-only --inserts --no-owner --no-privileges \
         > dump.sql